SceloNkabinde-95/shakespeare-story-generator/README.md

 4. Use results of transition matrices in an algorithm that generates random stories.

 5. Put it all together and test and update as needed.

+# Detailing some important parts of the phases

+## Phase 1: Extract speakers and speeches

+In this phase we used the source as mentioned above (https://raw.githubusercontent.com/karpathy/char-rnn/master/data/tinyshakespeare/input.txt.) but limited the story such that there are only 5 unique speakers in total by copying all the dialogue until before a 6th speaker appears.

+This is done so the project's complexity especially when testing and validating is easier to track.

+By using this short form of the story, imported the .txt file into python as a list and then extracted the speakers and speeches accordingly.
+The final result is saved in a dataframe.